RON DUPAS COLLECTION

 Fairchild 92 XNQ-1

-The first prototype was subsequently used as an engine test bed, its Lycoming R-680-13 radial being replaced by a Lycoming GSO-580 horizontally-opposed eight-cylinder.
-It was lost in an accident in1950.
+The first prototype (75725) was modified to an engine test bed, its Lycoming R-680-13 radial being replaced by a Lycoming GSO-580 horizontally-opposed eight-cylinder.
+It was lost in an accident in 1950.

-Subsequently BuNo 75726 came on the civil register as N5756 and was operated for ten years by the Civil Air Patrol in Washington, D.C., whereafter it it was acquired by a private owner.
+The XNQ-1 (75726) was returned to the USN, whereafter it was transferred to the USN Test Pilot School at NAS Patuxent River, Maryland.
+After being damaged in a landing accident, the aircraft was struck off charge in 1953.
+Subsequently it came on the civil register as N5756 and was operated for ten years by the Civil Air Patrol in Washington, D.C., whereafter it was acquired by a private owner.
 In the mid-1970s the aircraft was offered to the Antique Airplane Association of Blakesburg, Iowa.
 On April 15, 1983, the aircraft was registered to Dominick D. 'Don' Pellegreno of Rhome, Texas, who restored the aircraft, and it was flown again on May 20, 1992.
-It is still on the register as of this day."

 The following data relate to the XNQ-1.